 Yuk Gae Jang 육개장 – Spicy Beef Soup

-This soup is one of my favorite Korean dishes—it is the perfect combination of spicy, comforting, and healthy.
-What can be more delicious?
+This soup is one of my favorite Korean dishes—it is the perfect combination of something spicy, comforting, and healthy.
+In my mind, nothing is more delicious.

 1. Many Korean grocery stores sell a special cut of beef made especially for yuk gae jang, or for making beef stock.
 I strongly recommend using this if your grocery has it.
 If not, using brisket and a mixture of beef bones will work just fine.